 - Add chopped peanuts and mini chocolate chips and stir to combine.
 Place the dough in the mixing bowl in the refrigerator for 10 minutes.

 - Use a cookie scoop (I used a #50 disher) to scoop out dough onto parchment-lined baking sheet.
 Form each scoop of dough into balls with your hands.
-Roll each ball into shredded coconut and return to the baking sheet.
-Freeze energy balls on baking sheet for 10 minutes.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.